Sphingomyelin and Related Sphingophospholipids

 6. Ceramide Phosphoethanolamine and Other Sphingophospholipids

 In insects, CDP-ethanolamine is the donor of the head group for ceramide phosphoethanolamine synthesis (akin to phospholipid biosynthesis by the Kennedy pathway).
-However, in mammalian cells, it is produced at low levels in the endoplasmic reticulum mainly by all members of the sphingomyelin synthase family, which are bifunctional.
-There is also a distinctive synthase, termed 'SMS related protein' because of its structural similarity to the sphingomyelin synthase, which is a mono-functional enzyme and is active in brain especially.
-Although the lipid never accumulates in membranes, the process may assist in the removal of any excess of potentially toxic ceramides.
-No other function for the lipid in mammalian tissues is known.
+It functions to modulate circadian rhythm via neural–glial coupling in Drosophila, while a deficiency leads to arrhythmic locomotor behaviour and shortens lifespan.
+In mammalian cells, ceramide phosphoethanolamine is produced at very low levels in the endoplasmic reticulum mainly by all members of the sphingomyelin synthase family, which are bifunctional, and it never accumulates in membranes.
+A further distinctive synthase has been termed 'SMS related protein' because of its structural similarity to the sphingomyelin synthase, which is active in brain especially, but its main function is to act as a phosphatidylethanolamine phospholipase C.

-A few bacterial species produce ceramide phosphoethanolamine and these include Bacteroides fragilis, a prominent member of the human gut biome.
-In Sphingobacterium spiritivorum, the type species of genus Sphingobacterium, ceramide phosphoethanolamine is accompanied by ceramide phosphoinositol and ceramide phosphomannose, with branched-chain base (mainly iso-17:0) and fatty acid (mainly iso-15:0) components.
-Ceramide phosphoethanolamine has also been fully characterized in three species of plant fungal pathogens (Oomycetes); the fatty acid and long-chain bases components vary with species, and for example one contains phytosphingosine and another an unusual branched-trienoic base.
+In Sphingobacterium spiritivorum, the type species of the bacterial genus Sphingobacterium, ceramide phosphoethanolamine is accompanied by ceramide phosphoinositol and ceramide phosphomannose, with branched-chain base (mainly iso-17:0) and fatty acid (mainly iso-15:0) components.
+Ceramide phosphoethanolamine has been fully characterized in three species of plant fungal pathogens (Oomycetes); the fatty acid and long-chain bases components vary with species, and for example, one contains phytosphingosine and another an unusual branched-trienoic base.
 A phosphonolipid analogue is found in certain organisms.
-In addition to ceramide phosphoethanolamine, the protozoan parasite Trypanosoma brucei contains sphingomyelin and ceramide phosphoinositol.
+As well as ceramide phosphoethanolamine, the protozoan parasite Trypanosoma brucei contains sphingomyelin and ceramide phosphoinositol.

 Ceramide phosphomannose has been identified and characterized in the lipids of the bacterium Sphingobacterium spiritivorum, the type species of genus.
 Like the other sphingolipids in this species, the ceramide unit contains 15‑methylhexadecasphinganine and 13‑methyltetradecanoic acid primarily.